bertrand-benoit/pyGitHook/README.md

 ### Prevent merging between some branches
 **prepare-commit-msg** is what you need.

-You just need to adapt the constants at beginning of the script, to your needs.
+You just need to adapt the constants at beginning of the script.

 _Documentation will be updated soon_